 - Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.

 Steve Jobs commencement speech and quotes are precious and timeless!
-Check out other inspirational and motivational qoutes about life lessons.
+Check out inspirational and motivational qoutes about life.

 Steve Jobs Commencement Speech At Stanford

-Though I have read and listened to powerful motivational speeches delivered by different inspirational speakers, I have never heard the most moving and memorable commencement speech like “Steve Jobs Stanford speech”.
+Though I have read and listened to powerful motivational speeches from different inspirational speakers, I have never heard a moving and memorable commencement speech like “Steve Jobs Stanford speech”.